ARP notes

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-Yet IP is so ubiquitous that some amount of added integration between IP and Ethernet would be great.
+Yet IP became so ubiquitous that some amount of added integration between IP and Ethernet would be great.

-ARP is mainly used to find a MAC when the IP is known - which IPv4 addresses are (currently) held by which Ethernet MACs - so that you can think in IP addresses instead, and there is something doing the translation for you.
+ARP is mainly used to find a MAC when the IP is known, so that you can think in IP addresses instead, and there is something doing the translation for you.

 ARP's packets carry little more than something like